 - Password anonymity – you are the only person that knows your NetCode

 - The Internet Banking login page is unable to be cached – this means that your personal login information is erased when you leave the login page and cannot be retrieved by anyone else using your computer

 - Internet Banking NetCode lock after 3 attempts – if a user enters their NetCode incorrectly 3 times, Internet Banking will be locked and the account blocked.
 The system can be unlocked and your NetCode reset when First Option is contacted and the person is identified as the account owner

 - Timeouts for session inactivity – your Internet Banking session will time out after 5 minutes if there is no activity with your banking session

-- One Time Passwords – an SMS generated random password, which is only valid once, providing additional security at login
+- One Time Passwords – an SMS generated random password, which is only valid once, providing additional security for transactions and changes of details.

 3. What has First Option done to safeguard my personal information online?